vmagnin/TapTempo-Fortran/README.md

 ## Contributing

-* Post a message in the GitHub *Issues* tab to discuss the function you want to work on, or on the Fortran Discourse: https://fortran-lang.discourse.group/t/tap-tempo-a-toy-project/2180
+* Post a message in the GitHub *Issues* tab to discuss the feature you want to work on, or on the Fortran Discourse: https://fortran-lang.discourse.group/t/tap-tempo-a-toy-project/2180
 * Concerning coding conventions, follow the stdlib conventions: https://github.com/fortran-lang/stdlib/blob/master/STYLE_GUIDE.md